-Caring for a fantail goldfish is remarkably easy, making them perfect for beginners.
+Fantail Goldfish care is remarkably easy, making them perfect for beginners.
 The very first step to keeping any fancy goldfish is setting up the perfect tank for them to thrive in.

-You must choose a tank that’s large enough for all the fish, giving them enough room to swim freely.
+You must choose a tank that’s large enough for all the freshwater fish, giving them enough room to swim freely.
 Fantails prefer a cold-water setup.
 There should be a sound filtration system to keep the tank nice and clean.
 We will dive deeper into the tank requirements to give you a much clearer understanding.

 The best way to achieve that is by modeling the tank after calm rivers or serene mountain streams.